neonvoidx/homepage/content/tech/secure-dual-boot.md

 2. Regenerate your grub configuration:
    - `sudo grub-mkconfig -o /boot/grub/grub.cfg`

-3. Install the sbctl tool (assuming Arch here, use your package manager or build from source otherwise):
+3. Install the sbctl[^2] tool (assuming Arch here, use your package manager or build from source otherwise):
    - `sudo pacman -S sbctl`

 4. As a pre-requisite, in your UEFI settings, set your secure boot mode to setup mode.
 This means entering BIOS and putting secure boot mode in setup mode, if you don't see a "setup" mode for secure boot, often this just means clearing keys and disabling.